sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 1. Responsibilities and Restrictions on Sourcegraph (for product integrations): Propose any changes or confirm that you have no changes
 1. Any other relevant context

-SLAs - Turnaround time for legal review:
+SLAs—Turnaround time for legal review:

 - 7 business days
-- EOQ - expect delays during the last two weeks of each sales quarter
+- EOQ: expect delays during the last two weeks of each sales quarter

 ## What to do when the contract is fully signed